 “Better than if I were unarmed,” he responded.
 And then perhaps he is partially right about this; if he gets a chance to “be first,” which just might put him in legal jeopardy, or to effectively draw his weapon and respond in a manner that would allow him to “stand his ground”*** and be allowed to legally be the first to fire.
-It’s always more complicated then some imagined quick draw shootout in old Dodge City.
+It’s always more complicated than some imagined quick draw shootout in old Dodge City.
 The fact is, the bad guy is almost always at an advantage.
 Indeed, if the bad guy recognizes that you have a lethal weapon, it just might prompt him to make sure that you are good and dead and cannot use it.

 When I answered him with these hypotheses he was unconvinced.
 “I still don’t want to be told by the government that I cannot exercise my Constitutionally-guaranteed right to protect myself.
 You’re just hypothesizing; you can’t prove anything.”

 He was right, so I tried one more approach.
 “Yes, I suppose that I would have to kill you to absolutely prove my point.
-So let’s just say for purposes of illustration, but with concession to empirics, but I want to kill you.
+So let’s just say for purposes of illustration, but with concession to empirics, that I want to kill you.
 Remember that most homicides are committed by people who are known to one another, so I probably would have little problem getting close enough without arousing suspicion your part.
-Am am I going to try to achieve that going to try to achieve that with a gun?
+Am I going to try to achieve that with a gun?
 Well, maybe, and since I know you I might even be able to get close enough to get your gun and kill you with it.
 But that doesn’t really seem necessary, I am the person who is intent on committing homicide and you are my unsuspecting intended victim.
 I don’t think I need a gun.
 All I need is my opportunity, an opportunity that will neutralize any chance you have of defending yourself with the gun you are carrying.”

 I could tell that I had his attention.
 So I continued.
 “So let’s say that I just wait for my chance and one day I follow you as you go to the mall and I wait until you have to take a leak.
-I come in and join you, standing by the urinal, doing my thing, and then I casually stuck behind you, grab your head, and snap your neck with my bare hands.
-You hit the floor never having gotten a hand on your gun and, embarrassingly, with your other . . . ah, gun, still in your hand.
+I come in and join you, standing by the urinal, doing my thing, and then I casually slip behind you, grab your head, and snap your neck with my bare hands.
+You hit the floor never having gotten a hand on your gun and, embarrassingly, with your other . . . ah, gun, still in your “cold dead” hand.
 A stranger could have done that just as easily.
 You’re gun it is neither a deterrent, nor a defense––just a false sense of security.”